alexfacciorusso/DaggerViewModel/README.md

          // other binds...
      }

-Add the `DaggerViewModelModule` to your Application Component
+Add the `DaggerViewModelModule` and the module containing your `ViewModel`s (in our example `ViewModelModule`) to your Application Component:

 #### Kotlin